Noddy (character): Other media

 There was a spoof page of "Noddy-ana" in Hot Rod magazine (UK), in about 1976–1978; Noddy had a hot rod, and Big Ears smoked, and was very disrespectful to Mr. Plod.

 In the book Seven Deadly Wonders by Matthew Reilly, a character is nicknamed Noddy, while his best friend's nickname is Big Ears.

 IDW's The Transformers introduced the character of "Tappet", a robot who is based on Noddy visually and clearly transforms into Noddy's classic car.

 The puppet of Big Ears from the 1955–1963 Noddy television series appeared as a member of the "Puppet Government" in The Goodies episode "The Goodies Rule – O.K.?".

 In Alan Moore's series The League of Extraordinary Gentlemen, Toyland is a real nation located in the Arctic Circle.
 The King and Queen of Toyland are Frankenstein's Monster and Olympia, the automaton from The Tales of Hoffmann.

 Noddy, Big Ears and PC Plod are referred to in the Two Ronnies crossword sketch where Ronnie Corbett thinks their names are "Roddy, Big Ears, and PC Plop!"

 In an episode of Last of the Summer Wine, all of the characters are dressed up as fairytale characters for a parade.
 Smiler is dressed as Noddy complete with a smaller version of his car in order to tow a bouncy castle with the rest of the characters on it, but it deflated while they were taking part.

 Noddy also features in the art and song titles on several Current 93 records.

 Reception

 Like many of Blyton's works, Noddy has been subject to criticism.
 In a scathing article published in Encounter in 1958, the journalist Colin Welch described Noddy as an "unnaturally priggish ... sanctimonious ... witless, spiritless, snivelling, sneaking doll."

 Caribbean-American novelist/essayist Jamaica Kincaid considers the Noddy books to be "deeply racist" due to the blonde-haired children and the Black golliwogs.
-A number of older publications of Noddy books feature golliwogs, sometimes as heroes but often as a villain or as naughty individuals.
+A number of older publications of Noddy books feature golliwogs.
+It has been stated that some were heroes, while others were villains or naughty individuals.
+Professor David Rudd noted that golliwogs in the Noddy series were treated more as ambivalent tricksters than purely malicious figures.
+He counted the characters in the books, stating that there were numerically more bad teddy bears than golliwogs in the books.

-The Golliwog characters were retired in the 1970s and replaced by other characters, such as Mr.Golly being replaced by Mr.Sparks and Gilbert Golly being replaced by Martha Monkey.
-Most notable was the more villainous Golliwogs being replaced by the goblins Sly and Gobbo.
+The Golliwog characters were retired in the 1970s and replaced by other characters, such as Mr. Golly and Gilbert Golly being replaced by Mr. Sparks and Martha Monkey respectively.
+The villainous Golliwogs were replaced by goblins, most notably Sly and Gobbo.